-Typically, there is an app or an administrator site you can use to check for firmware and then download it.
-Here’s how to access Linksys setup.
+Typically, you can use an app or an administrator site to check for firmware and then download it.
+Here’s how to access Linksys setup, and how to set up automatic updates.
 Here’s how to do it with TP-Link and with Netgear.
 We also have a more in-depth guide for common router brand logins.
-Every brand of router, even the obscure ones, should have their own instructions to access these administrator tools.
+Every brand of router, even the obscure ones, should have its own instructions to access these administrator tools.
 One of the options, when logged in, will be Firmware Update, Router Update, or something similar.
-Choose this option and follow instructions.
+Choose this option and follow the instructions.

-Please note that when the router uploads and implements the firmware patch, you won’t be able to use your Wi-Fi.
-This doesn’t usually take longer than about 5 minutes, but it’s still good to keep in mind.
-Never try to turn off or mess with your router while the firmware is updating, since this could cause serious problems.
+Please note that you can’t use your Wi-Fi when the router uploads and implements the firmware patch.
+This doesn’t usually take longer than about five minutes, but it’s still good to keep in mind.
+Never try to turn off or mess with your router while the firmware is updating since this could cause serious problems.

-If the upgrade process turns your router back to its factory default settings, follow our guide on how to set it up again.
+If the upgrade process turns your router back to its factory default settings, follow our guide on setting it up again.

 Step 3: Update any related apps

-Many modern routers offer apps that you can download on mobile devices and use to manage your router settings or view router usage reports.
+Many modern routers offer apps that you can download on mobile devices to manage your router settings or view router usage reports.

-If you use one of these apps, then you should also visit your app settings and make sure that the app is fully updated to the most recent version.
+If you use one of these apps, you should also visit your app settings and update to the most recent version.
 It’s a small but important step you should take.
 The same is true if your router uses a voice assistant app or something similar.